iivanoo/covid-apps-observer/data/data_us/reports/resources/com.humetrix.iBlueButton___10.0.0.40/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.humetrix.iBlueButton 1 reviews"/>
 </p>

+> Doesn't work most times.
+For one medical provider, it keeps prompting me to upgrade for 4.99 even though I already paid.
+Company said they were aware of the issue and fixed it and advised me to update the app yet i was already updated n using the version they called out in their email response.
+Sorry but can't recommend this app for any use.<br> :date: __2021-05-16 11:09:12__

 > I would recommend it but it just keeps circling me back to the DS log-on after tapping on VA's button for my records.
 I was able to access it once after downloading the app.
 I was checking out my current appointments, meds, vaccinations & diagnoses from provider visits.
 However, I had to start all over after I tried getting more info for the latest appointment tha I got.
 Clicked on it & the cycle of the DS log-on started.
 Frustrating.<br> :date: __2021-02-28 16:10:35__

 > after update, deleted all my data and will not import new data from VA<br> :date: __2021-02-25 19:50:03__